william-hutchison/tidySpatialExperiment/README.md

 [Tidyverse](https://www.tidyverse.org) \[@wickham2019welcome\] packages.
-It creates an invisible layer that allows you to interact with a SpatialExperiment object as if it were a tibble, enabling the use of *dplyr*, *tidyr*, *ggplot2* and *plotly* functions.
+It creates an invisible layer that allows you to interact with a SpatialExperiment object as if it were a tibble, enabling the use of dplyr, tidyr, ggplot2 and plotly functions.
 But, underneath, your data remains a SpatialExperiment object.

-tidySpatialExperiment also provides an additional two utility functions.
+tidySpatialExperiment also provides two additional utility functions.

 ## Functions and utilities